dmschulman/dmschulman.github.io/_projects/mutable-instruments-anushri.md

 ---
 layout: project
 title: "Mutable Instruments Anushri"
 description: "The Anushri is a DIY monosynth styled around the legendary Roland SH-101 synthesizer.
-It includes a built-in sequencer, simple drum machine circuits, and was quite a fun straight-forward project to build."
+It includes a built-in sequencer, simple drum machine circuit, and was quite a fun straight-forward project to build."
 permalink: /projects/mutable-instruments-anushri.html
 make: "Mutable Instruments"
 model: "Anushri"